750.145(c2): Child Sexually Abusive Activity

 Consequently, it would help if you were cautious of the websites you visit and the internet ads you click because you may unknowingly have a malicious computer program containing pornographic material transferred to your computer.
 You could still be prosecuted even though you deliberately did not put them there.

-Being in possession of child sexually abusive materials can take different formats, such as magazines, books, digital storage devices, computers, or any other printable medium.
+Having child sexually abusive materials can take different formats, such as magazines, books, digital storage devices, computers, or any other printable medium.
 The penalties for this crime include a maximum prison sentence of up to four years or a fine of up to $10,000.

 Distribution of Child Sexually Abusive Materials